-Valued at $15,000 each, the Graduate Entrance Research Scholarships (GERS) are available to full-time* students who are entering a Master's or Doctoral program at UNBC for the first time who have not previously held an Entrance Award**.
-To be eligible students must have the intention to enrol in a thesis or a project based degree have a Graduate Admission GPA of 3.67 or greater, and an alignment with UNBC's research priorities.
+Valued at $17,500 each, the Graduate Entrance Research Scholarships (GERS) are available to full-time* students who are entering a Master's or Doctoral program at UNBC for the first time who have not previously held an Entrance Award**.
+To be eligible students must have the intention to enrol in a thesis or a project based degree and alignment with UNBC's research priorities.
+Students will normally have a graduate admission GPA of 3.67 or greater.

 UNBC's research priorities can include but are not limited to: